Exfoliation: The Key to Great Skin

 We know all too well how tired our skin can look and feel at the end of a long day.
 By the time that you are ready for your nighttime skin care routine, your skin has spent twelve or more hours protecting you from environmental toxins, enduring harmful ultraviolet light exposure, perspiring, and more -- all while buried beneath layers of makeup, natural oils and dead skin cells.
 You take care of your skin to keep it healthy, but it can be easy to forget everything that your skin is up against, and as a result you might be missing out on one of the most important components of a good skin care routine…exfoliation.

 Healthy skin cells go through a regular cycle of renewal once every six weeks or so.
 This process is supported by your cell renewal factor, or CRF, which determines your cell turnover rate.
 As we age, our CRF slows down.
-This causes an accumulation of dead skin cells of the surface of the skin.
+This causes an accumulation of dead skin cells on the surface of the skin.
 The result?
 Skin that looks dull, lackluster, congested and rough.
 The accumulation of dead skin cells can also block pores, leading to breakouts and even exaggerate the fine lines that might be subtly sneaking their way onto your face.

 Proper exfoliation can help clear off those layers of dead skin cells and promote speedier rejuvenation of the healthy skin cells underneath.
 Unfortunately, exfoliation is often thought of as a remedy for younger skin, especially skin that is prone to clogged pores.
 We tend to think that exfoliation is simply too rough or abrasive for mature, sometimes more fragile skin.
 Providing you exfoliate properly, this actually couldn’t be further from the truth.

 An infant’s skin renews itself once every 14 days, while at the age of thirty the rate of renew has slowed to once every six weeks.
-By the time you welcome your fiftieth birthday the process can take anywhere some seven to twelve weeks.
+By the time you welcome your fiftieth birthday the process can take anywhere from seven to twelve weeks.
 This tells us that while yes, young skin does benefit from exfoliation, more mature skin can possibly benefit even more.

 The removal of dead skin cells isn’t the only benefit of exfoliation.
 Other benefits are many and include: